ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 Lines 29-30 spawn a simple entrance task as an `async` function.
 This task calls and awaits two functions used by the above lessons.
-Now, let's look what objects this function awaits.
+Let's look what objects this function awaits.

 ```
 15  return task[1]